The Reason Why Your Manicure Doesn't Last In The Cold

 So how can you make your manicure last as long in the winter as it does in other seasons?
 There are plenty of ways you can fight the elements.
 It starts by thinking of the nail as a blank canvas, rather than just a nail, making sure it's strong, smooth and even in order for the polish to apply smoothly.

 Your manicure lives and dies by a good-quality base coat and top coat.
-Morgan Haile of Morgan Taylor Nail Lacquer recommends using a base coat infused with vitamins to keep your natural strong while you wear your favorite color, like the React Breathable 3-in-2 Top Coat, $11.99, which boasts renewing vitamin A and moisturising vitamin E. Also try a top coat with a gel-like formula to really help seal the color onto the natural nail.
-R29 rates Sally Hansen Miracle Gel Nail Polish Shiny Top Coat, $12.99, and Essie Gel Couture Top Coat, $13.
+Morgan Haile of Morgan Taylor Nail Lacquer recommends using a base coat infused with vitamins to keep your natural strong while you wear your favourite colour, like the React Breathable 3-in-2 Top Coat, £12.95, which boasts renewing vitamin A and moisturising vitamin E. Also try a top coat with a gel-like formula to really help seal the colour onto the natural nail.
+R29 rates Sally Hansen Miracle Gel Nail Polish Shiny Top Coat, £9.99, and Essie Gel Couture Top Coat, £9.99.
 We’re not saying your nails will be like Teflon, but we’re sure you’ll see a longer polish life.

 Advertisement